EgorSozonov/Tl/docs/README.md

 # Tl
 ### A new progamming language for the browser

-Goal: a practical JVM development language that doesn't suck
+Goal: a practical web development language that doesn't suck

 ### Current version: 0.1.0 (2022-12-22)